pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-11-22-gender-classifier-based-on-movie-dialogues.md

 - hyper-parameter tuning of our model parameters
 - trying out XGBoost or neural network models

+Still, our current best model can classify roughly 4 out of 5 movie characters correctly using the dialogues they speak, and some movie metadata like release year and position of character in the movie credits.
+We can say that our model is able to capture the gender bias in the characters of Hollywood movies.

-Still, our simple models do a good enough job to capture the gender bias in the characters of Hollywood movies.
-Let's explore what features contribute the most to our classifiers performance through some model explainability techniques.
+Let's now explore what features contribute the most to our classifiers performance through some model explainability techniques.

 ## Feature importance